jmnel/neuralsort/README.md

 Figure 1.2 appears approximately normal.
 The kurtosis of the back transformed **x** shows that the heavy tails have been successfully removed by Lambert W inverse transform discussed in [3].
 The results of the ADF test support the notion that our preprocessed data is stationary.
+(More work needed to confirm correct lags)

 ## Road map